RigacciOrg/photo-reframe-slideshow/README.md

 The **--loop** and **--count** options make sense only with the **--play** option.
-The first one control how many loop of the playlist are required (default to endless loop), the secondo one tell the program to play only some images from the playlist (default to all).
+The first one control how many loop of the playlist are required (default to endless loop), the second one tells the program to play only some images from the playlist (default to all).

 The **--read-only** option disables the saving (i.e.